-Enable and validate inputs for the Splunk Add-on for Tomcat
+Configure dumpAllThreads inputs for the Splunk Add-on for Tomcat

 After you have set up the Splunk Add-on for Tomcat, validate that the correct inputs have been created.
-You need to enable the dumpAllThreads input to collect thread information from your Tomcat servers.
+You need to update and enable the dumpAllThreads input to collect thread information from your Tomcat servers.
 You can enable the input either through Splunk Web or through the configuration files.

 The file monitoring inputs for the local Tomcat logs are enabled by default, but it is a good idea to confirm that they have been created.